quasarframework/quasar/docs/src/pages/quasar-cli-vite/quasar-config-js.md

 desc: (@quasar/app-vite) Where, how and what you can configure in a Quasar CLI with Vite app.
 ---

-Notice that you scaffolded project folder contains a `/quasar.config.js` file.
+Notice that your scaffolded project folder contains a `/quasar.config.js` file.
 So what can you configure through it?
 Basically anything that Quasar CLI does for you.

 * Quasar components, directives and plugins that you'll be using in your website/app
 * Default [Quasar Language Pack](/options/quasar-language-packs)